rizqimtiaz/EcoOracle/README.md

 co-sign a report, and `publishReport(...)` requires at least `minSigners` valid signers before it forwards the call to the dNFT.

-contract — both compile as-is with `solc 0.8.20`.
+For deployment instructions on any EVM chain, see the comments inside each contract — both compile as-is with `solc 0.8.20`.

 ### 5. Marketplace & Portfolio